BastiTee/tolino-notes/README.md

 - Successfully in use with Tolino Shine 3.
 - Supports extraction and conversion of highlights, bookmarks and notes.
-- Support for DE, EN and ES device-language settings, which is detected automatically.
+- Support for DE, EN, ES, IT, NL, FR device-language settings, which is detected automatically.
 - Supported output formats are Markdown and JSON.

 Limitations:

 Due to the unstructured nature of the `notes.txt`, it is a best-guess approach.
 The `notes.txt` format writes notes sequentially and it is not always clear in which order notes were taken.
 Also separating notes and highlights can only be done based on "quotes", which is not the most robust approach.
 In general, I believe 99% of your notes and highlights should be extracted properly.

 Use the [issue tracker](https://github.com/BastiTee/tolino-notes/issues) to let me know about ideas and issues.